huffypiet/implicit-vs-explicit-css-html/cl4psod4r00zon1nvhf2458s7.md

 -   Second do we need to add a CSS rule for width?
 No!, Not always, because, you guessed it, `IMF`, already did it for us.

--  Thirdly, then what rules can we apply to such an element if we gave birth to it, and its going to also now become a parent? :D ...
+-  Thirdly, what rules can we apply to such an element if we gave birth to it, and it's were to also now become a parent? :D ...
 We tell it to stand tall.
 Yes I mean literally, then all we need to add to it, as CSS rules, are may be `height: 400px` or whatever height we should provide it as support.
 And to honor it with some color like I have done in the snippet below.

 ```
 <!doctype html>